Fouzi Lekjaa: Presidency of the FRMF

 Lekjaa has been the president of the Royal Moroccan Football Federation (FRMF) since 13 April 2014, when he succeeded Ali Fassi Fihri.
 Under his leadership, he quickly established a structure within the federation by developing 16 clubs in Moroccan D1 and 16 clubs in D2.
 The amateur class has a hundred clubs organized in regional league.
 At the level of each league, there are on average 120 clubs.
 The president obliges each club, of all levels, to have at least three classes of young people: the U17s, the U20s and the hopes.
 It modernizes and professionalizes infrastructure developments across the country.

 Lekjaa is also building political will with King Mohammed VI, where the two men invest together in football projects.

 In a record time of five years, they managed to launch the construction of the Mohammed VI complex in Salé.
 The complex is spread over 30 hectares and houses a capacity of 480 young footballers.
 It has nine training rooms, a covered room, a medical clinic that covers 400 square meters.
 This project cost $65,000,000.
 It was inaugurated in 2019.

 On 25 June 2022, was reelected president of the Royal Moroccan Football Federation (FRMF), during the elective general assembly of the Federation, held Friday at the Mohammed VI complex in Maamora.
 Lekjaa submitted his candidacy for the position on June 4, and was the only candidate, running for his third term in the same position.

+On 1 October 2022, Morocco announced its willingness to host the 2025 Africa Cup of Nations, after it was stripped from Guinea.
+On 27 September 2023, CAF announced that Morocco will host the 35th edition of the TotalEnergies CAF Africa Cup of Nations 2025.

 Member of the CAF Council

 In July 2017, he had been the 2nd vice-president of the Confederation of African Football (CAF).
 On 2 April 2021, Lekjaa was Reappointed as Chairman of CAF Finance Committee.

 On 13 March 2023, Algeria’s state media accused Lekjaa of “corruption” and “manipulation”, this led to a campaign across social media platforms demanding Lekjaa exit from the CAF Committee.

+On 26 April 2025, Lekjaa was elected first vice-president of the Confederation of African Football (CAF) at an executive committee meeting in Accra on Saturday.